Generic Name: Mycophenolate Mofetil Capsules (mye koe FEN oh late MOE fe til)

 Brand Name: CellCept

 - Use of this medicine (mycophenolate mofetil capsules) during pregnancy may cause birth defects or death of the unborn baby.
-If you are able to become pregnant, you must use birth control that you can trust to prevent pregnancy while taking this medicine.
+If you are able to become pregnant, you must use birth control that you can trust to prevent pregnancy while taking this medicine (mycophenolate mofetil capsules).
 Your doctor must talk with you about how to avoid getting pregnant while taking this medicine (mycophenolate mofetil capsules).
-A pregnancy test will be done right before starting this medicine and repeated 8 to 10 days later to show that you are NOT pregnant.
+A pregnancy test will be done right before starting this medicine (mycophenolate mofetil capsules) and repeated 8 to 10 days later to show that you are NOT pregnant.
 If you get pregnant or plan on getting pregnant while taking this medicine (mycophenolate mofetil capsules), call your doctor right away.

 - This medicine may raise the chance of getting cancer like lymphoma or skin cancer.
 Call your doctor right away if you have a change in color or size of a mole, a skin lump or growth, a big weight loss, night sweats, or swollen glands.